 This week we take a look at books that your 8-9 year old must read.
 These are suggestions that are not available on every bestseller list but are books that have been loved, specially picked and chosen by children’s book author and connoisseur Richa Jha.

-By the time children are eight they are already picking up books they enjoy and are trying to read subject matter relating to a variety of things such as science, society, relationships etc. Their grasp of language is also reflecting on the books they choose.
-So why not mix things up a bit and choose from our must read list!
+By the time children are eight they are already picking up books they enjoy and are trying to read subject matter relating to a variety of things such as science, society, relationships etc. Their grasp of the language is also reflected in the books they choose.
+And that’s where the KSP Book Club will come in handy to help you raise young readers.

-We do not have a better book for kids in India to address the whole array of deep rooted discrimination and marginalization in our society – gender, caste, class – and how the only befitting leveler in all these cases can be education, apart from an unquenched thirst for answers to ‘whys’.
-A powerful, thought provoking, book.
+We do not have a better book for kids in India to address the whole array of deep-rooted discrimination and marginalization in our society- gender, caste, class- and how the only befitting leveller in all these cases can be education, apart from an unquenched thirst for answers to “Why”.
+A powerful, thought-provoking, book.

 A poignant tale of friendship and separation set against the backdrop of the 1947 partition.
 Full of sadness, but also of hope and the everlasting nature of deep bonds of friendship.
 This book lingers on in a most melancholic yet uplifting way.

-This seemingly unsettling Norwegian story of a six year old scared about starting school is anything but that.
-It is a means of elegant addressal of the never ending web of fears that the human mind keeps jumping to one after the other.
+This seemingly unsettling Norwegian story of a six-year-old scared about starting school is anything but that.
+It is a means of the elegant addressal of the never-ending web of fears that the human mind keeps jumping to one after the other.
 Fear pursues and persists in one form or another.

 A relatable confusion in the mind of a young one about the abstract concept of infinity.
 And an extraordinarily done fun book to resolve it.
 Okay, somewhat resolve it.